Percona-Lab/percona-docstreamer/details.md

 - sparse
 - unique

-docMongoStream operates in 4 distinct stages:
+docStreamer operates in 4 distinct stages:

 - Validation
 - Discovery
 - Full Data Load
 - CDC (Continuous Sync)

-In addition to the above, docMongoStream includes an Event-Driven Validation Engine.
+In addition to the above, docStreamer includes an Event-Driven Validation Engine.
 Unlike traditional migration tools that just "copy and hope," our tool verifies data integrity in real-time as changes are applied.

 ### 1. Validation

-When you run `./docMongoStream start`, docMongoStream loads the config.yaml file, prompts for credentials, and connects to both the source DocumentDB and the target MongoDB to verify authentication and connectivity.
+When you run `./docStreamer start`, docStreamer loads the config.yaml file, prompts for credentials, and connects to both the source DocumentDB and the target MongoDB to verify authentication and connectivity.
 If migration.destroy is set to true, it will prompt you for confirmation before proceeding.

-docMongoStream performs a critical check to ensure the DocumentDB Change Stream is enabled (modifyChangeStreams: 1).
+docStreamer performs a critical check to ensure the DocumentDB Change Stream is enabled (modifyChangeStreams: 1).
 If not, it provides the specific command required to enable it.
 It also checks the target database for an existing CDC checkpoint.
 If no checkpoint is found, it proceeds to the "Discovery" phase.

 ### 2. Discovery

-In this stage, docMongoStream scans the source database to identify all valid databases and collections that match your configuration (filtering out system collections or those explicitly excluded).
+In this stage, docStreamer scans the source database to identify all valid databases and collections that match your configuration (filtering out system collections or those explicitly excluded).
 It gathers metadata, such as document counts and estimated sizes, to prepare for the Full Load.

 ### 3. Full Data Load

 This is the initial snapshot stage.

-**Global Time Capture ($\mathbf{T_0}$):** Before Discovery begins, docMongoStream captures the source cluster's current Cluster Time.
+**Global Time Capture ($\mathbf{T_0}$):** Before Discovery begins, docStreamer captures the source cluster's current Cluster Time.
 This timestamp ($\mathbf{T_0}$) becomes the guaranteed starting point for the CDC phase, ensuring strictly zero data loss.

 **Parallel Execution:** A collection-level worker pool (configured via `migration.max_concurrent_workers`) orchestrates the migration.
 Inside each collection, data is processed concurrently by dedicated read and insert workers (`cloner.num_read_workers` and `cloner.num_insert_workers`) to maximize throughput.